eprbell/rp2/README.dev.md

 As an example see the [us.py](src/rp2/plugin/country/us.py) file.

 Finally add a console script to [setup.cfg](setup.cfg) pointing the new country rp2_entry (see the US example in the console_scripts section of setup.cfg).

-**NOTE**: as mentioned, the country infrastructure is experimental.
-If you're interested in adding support for a new country and have feedback or notice missing functionality, open a [PR](CONTRIBUTING.md).

 ## Localization
 RP2 supports generation of tax reports in any language via the Babel Python package.
 For example the JP country plugin supports the rp2_full_report and the open_positions report generators.
 The user can the `-g` command line option to generate Japanese taxes in English, Japanese, or any language for which there are translations (the argument to `-g` is a [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format, 2-letter string).
 Translatable strings are enclosed in the code with `_(...)` (see examples in the [rp2_full_report](src/rp2/plugin/report/rp2_full_report.py) plugin).